Winterreisender/webview-nodejs-demo-app/README.md

 Bun supports cross-compiling but webview-nodejs doesn't.
 So before https://github.com/Winterreisender/webview-nodejs/issues/29 is done, it's recommend to build in each platform.

+We also need to copy some files, see  [release page](https://github.com/Winterreisender/webview-nodejs-demo-app/releases).
+This could be avoid in the feature.

 ## License

 Apache-2.0